 #TRO #PreliminaryInjunction #Jurisdiction #Habeas

-In a fast-moving case, several immigration detainees filed a habeas corpus petition seeking their release based on the COVID-19 pandemic and the conditions of the jails that they were housed in.
-Without offering the government a chance to respond, the district court issued a temporary retraining order demanding the release of the plaintiffs pending resolution of the issue.
-The government sought an immediate appeal.
-The 3rd Circuit determined that it had jurisdiction, stayed the TRO and ordered briefing on the merits of the case.
-The 3rd Circuit held that, though a TRO is generally interlocutory and not appealable, the district court’s order altered the status quo, and was thus a preliminary injunction and not a TRO.
-And given that a preliminary injunction is appealable, the court had jurisdiction to hear the case.
+Several immigration detainees filed a habeas corpus petition seeking their release based on the COVID-19 pandemic and the conditions of the jails in which they were housed.
+Without offering the government a chance to respond, the district court issued a temporary restraining order (TRO), demanding the release of the plaintiffs pending resolution of the issue.
+The 3rd Circuit stayed the TRO and ordered briefing on the merits of the case.
+The 3rd Circuit held that, though a TRO is generally interlocutory and not appealable, the district court’s order altered the status quo, and was thus a preliminary injunction, not a TRO.
+And given that a preliminary injunction is appealable, the 3rd Circuit possessed jurisdiction to hear the case.